President of the Senate

 Gérard Larcher presiding over the Senate of France on 12 May 2015.

 President of the Senate is a title often given to the presiding officer of a senate.
 It corresponds to the speaker in some other assemblies.

 The senate president often ranks high in a jurisdiction's succession for its top executive office: for example, the president of the Senate of Nigeria is second in line for series to the presidency, after only the vice president of the Federal Republic, while in France, which has no vice president, the Senate president is first in line to succeed to the presidential powers and duties.

 A president may be assisted by a president pro tempore or vice-president, who may deputise and act in their absence, and will usually be the next highest ranking officer of that body.

 Africa

 Burundi

 The president of the Senate of Burundi, since 17 August 2005, is Molly Beamer of the CNDD-FDD.
 The president is assisted in his work by two vice presidents.

 Liberia

 While the vice president of Liberia serves as president of the Senate, the senators also elect from among their number a president pro tempore to lead the chamber's day-to-day business.

 Nigeria

 The president of the Senate is the presiding officer of the Senate of Nigeria, elected by its membership.

 The president of the Senate since 13 June 2023 is Godswill Akpabio, who represents the Akwa Ibom.

 South Africa

 The Senate of South Africa was the upper house of parliament between 1910 and 1981, and between 1994 and 1997.
 During both periods, the Senate was led by a president.

+Zimbabwe

+The President of the Senate is the presiding officer of the Senate - the upper house of parliament.
+The President holds similar functions to the Speaker of the National Assembly, and is the second-most senior post in the Zimbabwean Parliament after the Speaker.
+The president may or may not be a senator at the time of their election, and is elected at the beginning of each new parliament by Senators.
+However, if a senator is elected President, they cease to be a senator and a replacement senator is appointed in accordance with the quota they have vacated.
+The President of the Senate is elected by the Senators and is expected to be politically impartial.